hrjayanth/Hadoop-Map-Reduce/ProblemStatement4/readme.md

 For each row
     Extract the extra run given deliveries
-    return the bowler name and the runs conceded
+    return the bowler name and the extra runs conceded

-Output: bowler		runs conceded
+Output: matchID_bowler		extra runs conceded
 </pre>

 ### Reducer 1